Devolutions/devolutions-gateway/README.md

 The file must be named `gateway.json` and exist under the following path:

 - `%ProgramData%\Devolutions\Gateway\` under Windows,
-- `/Library/Application Support/devolutions-gateway/` under MacOS, or
+- `/Library/Application Support/devolutions-gateway/` under macOS, or
 - `/etc/devolutions-gateway/` under Linux.

-This path may be overriden using the `DGATEWAY_CONFIG_PATH` environment variable.
+This path may be overridden using the `DGATEWAY_CONFIG_PATH` environment variable.

 A default template with minimal options is generated in this location if the file doesn't exist yet.

-Currently stable options are:
+Currently, stable options are:

 - `Id`: this Gateway's unique ID,

 - `Hostname`: this Gateway's hostname (used when inferring external URLs),

-- `ProvisionerPublicKeyFile`: path to the provisioner public key (used to verify tokens without any specfic restriction),
+- `ProvisionerPublicKeyFile`: path to the provisioner public key (used to verify tokens without any specific restriction),

 - `SubProvisionerPublicKey`: a JSON object describing the sub provisioner public key (may only be used to verify tokens when establishing a session).
     The schema is: